DigitalProducts/codeception-module-remoteupload/readme.md

 ## Usage

-Once the module is actived you are able to use the new method <code>attachFileRemote</code> the same way you are using the native codeption/webdriver method arrachFile.
+Once the module is actived you are able to use the new method <code>attachFileRemote</code> the same way you are using the native codeception/webdriver method attachFile.

 ```php
 <?php